StrangeJay/DevOps_Project6/README.md

 `sudo vi /etc/fstab`

-- Update /etc/fstab in this format using your own UUID and rememeber to remove the leading and ending quotes.
+- Update /etc/fstab in this format using your UUID and remember to remove the leading and ending quotes.
 ![Screenshot_20230109_103647](https://user-images.githubusercontent.com/105195327/211280246-9f630b77-5e1a-49de-b83a-5c0f396ecb21.png)

 - Test the configuration and reload the daemon